-And it is ok that I am not the best at anything.
-That I am often simply bumbling along, making mistakes, enjoying the journey.
+And it is ok that I am not the best at anything (and I don’t care about being “the best” at anything).
+I am often simply bumbling along, making mistakes, enjoying the journey.
 Showing up.

 I am so much healthier now that I care far less about what others think of me or about jumping through their hoops.
 I have learned to rest and see the fuller, more honest truth about who I am.
 And I like what I see.

 Daily, I find calm here, in the space of in-between.